If I could give one piece of advice for runners of any ability on race day it would be this:

 CONCENTRATE ON: Pace Management – Ask yourself “Is this pace sustainable?”
 If the answer is ‘no’ get out of it.
 Early in your day, if you’re running up a hill ask yourself “Would I be running up this hill in the last 20% of my race?”
 If the answer is no – WALK (/Hike).
 Don’t run anything in the first half that you wouldn’t run in the last half.
 Be patient!

 Negative split your day by effort (not necessarily time).
 Your primary goal for pace management is to get to half way feeling ‘OK’.
-If you get to half way and ‘the cookie jar‘ is empty you’re in for a miserable afternoon, evening or night in the Leura forest (LEECHES!!!).
+If you get to half way and the petrol tank is empty you’re in for a miserable afternoon, evening or night in the Leura forest.

 One of the main differences between you and the best runners in the world isn’t entirely fitness or ability – but pace management.
 Be like the pros.